The Kungsleden: A guide to the trek

 Alpine Exploratory offers self-guided options as well as private guided trips.
 We're also pleased to book shorter or longer sub-sections of the route according to your available dates.
 Please contact us to discuss options.

 Our self-guided holidays give you what you need to complete the route under your own steam.
 We book your accommodation in a mix of huts and hotels and we give you our detailed routecards, the local maps, and lots of notes.
-Importantly we will advise on the ideal schedule and accommodation to suit your approach to the Jotunheim.
+Importantly we will advise on the ideal schedule and accommodation to suit your approach to the Kungsleden.

 Our guided trip is similar but gives you the benefit of an Alpine Exploratory leader to show the way.